Sporting Injury from playing Rugby

 During a growth spurt a lot of hormonal chemicals, bone building cells like osteoblasts, osteoclasts and the epiphyseal plate area of a growing bones are involved.

-Moro Reflex - A Developmental Childhood Reflex
+Moro Reflex - Developmental Childhood Reflex for Chronic Pain

 The correction (treatment) needed for this was working with the ‘Moro reflex’ (a stage in child development that develops in utero and integrates between two to four months.)
 Shown in video below.